-The DOCSIS BPI+ certificate management architecture, depicted in Figure 9-1, consists of a three-level hierarchy of trust supporting three types of X.509 version 3 certificates:
+The DOCSIS BPI+ certificate management architecture, depicted in Figure 9-1 and Figure 9-3, consists of a three-level hierarchy of trust supporting three types of X.509 version 3 certificates:

 - a single, self-signed, DOCSIS Root CA certificate

-- manufacturer CA certificates
+- manufacturer and CableLabs CA certificates

 - CM certificates

-The DOCSIS Root Certification Authority serves as the root CA. The root CA issues certificates to subordinate CAs maintained by manufacturers.
-Manufacturer CAs issue certificates to cable modem end entities.
-Note that a single manufacturer may maintain multiple CAs (e.g., a different CA for each manufacturing plant).
+The DOCSIS Root Certificate Authority serves as the root CA. The root CA issues the CableLabs CA certificate which is maintained by CableLabs and certificates to subordinate CAs which are maintained by manufacturers.
+In the case of the Centralized Model (Figure 9-1), the CableLabs CA issues certificates to cablemodem end entities.
+In the case of the Distributed Model (Figure 9-2), Manufacturer CAs issue certificates to cablemodem end entities.

+Note: A single manufacturer may maintain multiple CAs (e.g., a different CA for each manufacturing plant).

-Currently, the DOCSIS Root Certificate Authority also serves as the root CA to issue the Code Verification Certificate (CVC) for the Secure Software Downloading specified in Appendix D. However, there is no security reason to require the same root CA to issue both the Manufacturer CA
+Currently, the DOCSIS Root Certificate Authority also serves as the root CA to issue the Code Verification Certificate (CVC) for the Secure Software Downloading specified in Appendix D. However, there is no security reason to require the same root CA to issue both the Manufacturer CA Certificate and the CVC.
+Therefore, the CVC may be issued by the different root Certificate Authority in the future.

-^{15.} Reference updated per BPI-N-02098 by RKV on 8/23/02.
+&lt;sup>39 Reference updated per BPI-N-02098 by RKV on 8/23/02.